-The following organisations can provide you with objective assistance to help you with meeting your individual assistive technology needs, or the needs of a person you support:
+The following organisations can provide you with objective assistance to help you meet your individual assistive technology needs, or the needs of a person you support:

 - Vision Australia has an Adaptive Technology Help Desk that provides support to people who are blind or have low vision with meeting their assistive technology needs.
 You can contact the Help Desk on 1300 847 466, or email email@example.com.

-- The Cerebral Palsy League's Assistive Technology Support Services (ATSS) team is dedicated to supporting people with cerebral palsy and related disabilities with enhancing their participation in various life activities.
+- The CPL's Assistive Technology Support Services (ATSS) team is dedicated to supporting people with cerebral palsy and related disabilities with enhancing their participation in various life activities.
 The team provides information about assistive technology queries (this service is free); client consultation and setup and maintenance support services (these may attract a fee); and training and professional development services.
 ATSS includes: